 Applications to the program are processed through the University of Notre Dame Graduate School.
 The Biophysics Graduate Program welcomes applications from highly motivated individuals with strong scientific backgrounds.
-The application deadline is December 15, 2017.
+The application deadline for Fall 2024 admission is December 1, 2023.

 Applicants to the Biophysics program may also be interested in other, related graduate programs at Notre Dame.
 Applicants are encouraged to explore and apply simultaneously to a separate PhD program in Biochemistry, Chemistry, Biological Sciences, Physics, or Applied & Computational Mathematics & Statistics.
 Each program makes independent admissions decisions.